Solairw/100-days-of-code/log.md

 **Today's Progress**:

-1. Learned what are backtracking algorithms are.
+1. Learned what backtracking algorithms are.
 Such algorithm would solve any sudoku (if it doesn't have a mistake of course!).
 I will definetely try to implement one in future.
 Right now I try to stay with my current flow:
   1. Find possible solution for every cell.
   2. Find which cells have only one possible solution and fill them.
   3. Return to 1.